bartkl/bartkl.github.io/_posts/2021-07-04-the-losing-player-doubles-game-a-mathematical-proof.md

 > Start with a game you know will end, and from there, backtrack all possible preceding rounds.

+Let's get to work.

 ## The binary tree
+A nice way to visually represent the possible rounds in games that (eventually) end, is a _binary tree_.
+Before I elaborate on that any further though, let's first make some more observations.

+Firstly, what really matters in these games is not the actual amounts of points the players have, or even the absolute total.
+What matters are the ratios of point distribution among players.
+For example, whether both players have \\(100\\) points or just \\(1\\) is irrelevant.
+In both cases there's a \((1:1\\) ratio, which is what matters.

+Looking at it this way, we can normalize all possible ratios such that all common divisors are factored out, leaving a single representative pair.
+The pair \\(1, 3\\) will represent the ratios \\(1:3\\), \\(20:60\\), and so on.

+So, any round can now be represented by a single pair of numbers.
+It's time to build our tree.

+Recall that backtracking from a given round leads to exactly two preceding rounds that could have happened.
+This is why the binary tree is a perfect visualization.
+On row \\(0\\), we have the root node \\(1,1\\), which means the game has ended.
+On row \\(1\\), there's two child nodes which each represent a possible preceding round.
+And so forth.

+Here's part of the beginning of the tree: